esteng/esteng.github.io/_pages/about.md

 My work covers calibration and uncertainty especially in connection with implicit phenomena such as vagueness, underspecification, and ambiguity.
 While I've mostly explored these topics through a linguistic lens, I am interested in their importance to intelligence more broadly.

-Concretely, some of the areas I've been publishing on recently are:
+Concretely, some of the main areas I've been publishing on recently are:

 - **Confidence Estimation and Calibration**:
     - [on multi-agent pragmatic reasoning for better calibration (Stengel-Eskin et al., NeurIPS 2024)](https://arxiv.org/abs/2405.21028)